Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch8/index.md

 ### Bounds for the natural frequency
 To set the bounds for the natural frequency, we can use a simple formula based on the engine order and the shaft speed.
 We have already identified the resonance window.
 We therefore have all shaft speed values occurring inside the resonance window.

-We can therefore calculate the minimum and maximum natural frequency as follows:
+We can therefore calculate the minimum and maximum possible natural frequency as follows:

 \begin{equation}
 \omega_{n, \textrm{min}} = EO \cdot \Omega_{\textrm{min}}